Walschaerts valve gear: Inside and outside admission valves

 The Walschaerts gear can be linked to inside or outside admission valves.
 This article has only considered inside-admission piston valves until now, but outside-admission valves (slide valves and some piston valves) can use Walschaerts valve gear.
-If the valves have outside admission the radius bar connects to the combination lever below the valve stem rather than above.
+If the valves have outside admission the radius bar connects to the combination lever below the valve stem rather than above and the orientation of the eccentric crank is changed so that it leads, rather than trails, the main crank pin.

 Layout

 To lay out Walschaerts gear, the proportions of the combination lever must be chosen.
 A displacement of the union link end by half the piston travel must cause a valve rod displacement of the valve lead plus the valve lap.
 The ratio of distance from union link end to pivot with radius rod to the distance between the valve rod end to the pivot with the radius rod should be in the same proportion as half piston travel to valve lap plus lead.

 When the piston is at either dead centre movement of the radius rod should not move the valve rod.
 Therefore the expansion link die slot should be an arc of a circle of radius equal to the length of the radius rod.

 The throw of the return crank must give the required oscillation of the expansion link.